aradpey/nba-todays/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Vital Information Needed

-Before committing, please ensure you have:

-1. NBA API access (no authentication required)
-2. Python 3.x installed with pip
-3. Node.js v18 or higher
-4. Sufficient system memory (recommended: 4GB or more)
-5. A modern web browser for optimal viewing

 ## Known Limitations

 - The NBA API may have rate limiting
 - Statistics are only available for active game days
 - Some player images may not be available

-## Support

-For support, please open an issue in the repository.

 ## Support